YanagiOrigami/Frontier-CS/README.md

 - **Research Problems**: Real-world systems challenges, including GPU kernels, distributed scheduling, ML pipelines, database optimization, and security exploits.
 For research problems, we release all data and scripts required to fully reproduce the results.

-Frontier-CS is continuously expanding with new and increasingly challenging tasks contributed by the community.
+Frontier-CS is continuously expanding with new and increasingly challenging tasks contributed by our community.

+## Submit Your Results
+We currently release partial test cases for algorithmic problems to allow users to test and debug their solutions.
+To submit your solutions for full evaluation and have it included in the leaderboard, please send your solutions to qmang@berkeley.edu or wenhao.chai@princeton.edu following the instructions in [SUBMIT_RESULTS.md](SUBMIT_RESULTS.md).
 ## Quickstart

 ### Installation